-Lives up the madness in its title and the beauty of its country.
+Lives up to the madness in its title of the beauty of its country.

 Directed by: Alexander Hahn

 Screenplay by: Alexander Hahn, Alexander Mahler and Norman Hudis

 This is a good film that is very funny and beautifully shot.
 The vivid colours and great use of candles, lights and fire in every scene balance out the dark of the shortest night of the year with the quirky characters perfectly.
 Has night time ever been so brilliantly captured in a film?
 I doubt it.
 It’s the type of film that is just so pretty you don’t want to look away despite the absurdities and randomness of the situations.
 They did all this with just a low budget and without being ostentatious like big Hollywood films.

 I could have done with a few less characters (there’s probably even a dozen that I have forgotten to mention), but the more that I got to see of them, the funnier they became.
 At the center is Curt, in an excellent performance by Orlando Wells reminiscent of Dallas Roberts, able to play the comedic straight man and bring a whole lot of sympathy and depth to a character that at first seems to be just a bitter and arrogant American.
 Not to be outdone is Gundars Abolins as Oskars, the funniest taxi driver you will ever meet.